Quantum Internet Architecture: unlocking Quantum-Native Routing via Quantum Addressing

-Consequently, quantum packets, which carry ebits, are propagated through sequences of quantum operations, rather than merely through transmission over physical links. \item{\textit{Artificial topology maintenance:}} The maintenance of the artificial topology among the ESPs requires the data plane to continuously regenerate virtual links depleted during the forwarding.
+Consequently, quantum packets, which carry ebits, are propagated through sequences of quantum operations, rather than merely through transmission over physical links. \item{\textit{Artificial topology maintenance:}} The maintenance of the artificial topology among the ESPs requires the data plane to continuously regenerate virtual links depleted during forwarding.
 This is achieved through elementary entanglement-link generation, quantum operations and refreshing of entangled resources. \end{itemize}

 This separation between data and control plane ensures scalability while facing with the ephemeral nature of quantum entanglement.
 For instance, a bottom-tier request is fulfilled, by manipulating and hence by reconfiguring the overlay among ESPs (e.g., stitching virtual links via swaps), while the control plane concurrently instructs the data plane to repair the overlay, by redistributing elementary entanglement.
 This maintains the topological robustness.
 Thus, while the data plane consumes pre-established entanglement for applications (e.g., teleportation), the control plane continuously refills depleted resources.